johnyang101/reticular-sae/README.md

 ## Overview

-This repository contains code for training and evaluating SAEs, with a focus on protein structure prediction tasks.
-The project includes components for:
+This repository contains code for training and evaluating SAEs for protein structure prediction, primarily for

 - Training your own protein SAEs out-of-the-box on embeddings from 100K sequences hosted on our public S3 bucket.
 - Evaluating SAEFold's protein structure prediction recovery on CASP14.